- amiodarone hydrochloride

 Each 10ml pre-filled syringe contains 300mg amiodarone hydrochloride equivalent to 30mg amiodarone hydrochloride per ml.

-Each pre-filled syringe contains:
+Each pre-filled syringe contains112mg of iodine.

 Excipients with known effect: